AlvaroCorrales/AlvaroCorrales.github.io/index.md

 <section id="what-i-offer">
   <h2>What I can do for your business</h2>
   <p>
     As a freelance data scientist, I help businesses rapidly develop Proofs of Concept (PoC) and Minimum Viable Products (MVP) using AI and cloud technologies.
-My approach is personalized, providing bespoke solutions designed to meet the unique needs of each client.
+My approach is personalised, providing bespoke solutions designed to meet the unique needs of each client.
 Think of me as a modern-day artisan, crafting data solutions with care, precision, and a deep understanding of your business goals.
   </p>
   <p>
-    I offer end-to-end support, from business ideation and discovery workshops to the implementation of custom data models and analytics tools.
-Whether you're looking to explore new ideas or bring a product to life, I'll be with you every step of the way.
+    You have an idea but you don't know where to start?
+I offer end-to-end support, from ideation and discovery workshops to the implementation of custom data models and analytics tools.
+Whether you're looking to explore new concepts or bring a product to life, I'll be with you every step of the way.
   </p>
 </section>